 - Supporting Farmer Training Centres to develop expertise in beekeeping

 - Spearheading a local multi-partner initiative to address the impact of pesticides on honey bees

-This project is sponsored by Trace Advance Ltd.
+This project is sponsored by Trade Advance Ltd.